Bike Maintenance Tips

 Tyres

-The key touchpoint between you and terra firma, the condition of your tyres can influence puncture resistance, comfort, performance and most importantly safety.
+The key touchpoint between you and terra firma, the condition of your bike tyres can influence puncture resistance, comfort, performance and most importantly, safety.
 As a simple pre-ride check, look around the top and sidewalls on your tyre for cuts and debris which may have become lodged in the rubber.
 Removing flints, glass and stones, even if you haven’t punctured, can stop the offending piece of debris from working its way through the tyre’s carcass.
-A lot of tyres also have visible tread patterns on them.
-Should this wear off, you should be looking to replace your tyres.
+A lot of tyres also have visible tread patterns on them, should this wear off, you should be looking to replace your tyres to reduce the chance of a puncture.

 Rear tyres can also succumb to squaring off, due to either being used on a turbo trainer or just from extensive use.
 Again, should this be the case, replacing the tyre is a good option.
 Finally, regularly checking tyre pressure can completely change how the tyre performs.
 The manufacturer usually states on the side of the tyre the recommended pressure.
 Work on the basis that in wet conditions you will need to run the pressure to the lower end of their recommendation.